getsentry/sentry-docs/docs/integrations/slack.rst

 Slack
 ======

+.. note:: The new Slack integration is only available for Sentry's early adopters -- you can enable early adopters in your **Organization Settings** under **General**.

 Sentry's new Slack integration creates workflows for your team, instead of a notification stream.
 Now you can triage, resolve, and ignore issues directly from Slack.

 Configure Slack